|Azerbaijan's duo Ell and Nikki pay tribute to Heydar Aliyev's statue in central Baku (1news.az)|

 Yet no signs of change

-Three days after the Eurovision victory, a court in Azeri city of Ganja has handed down a 2-year prison sentence to a youth activist and former parliamentary candidate Bakhtiyar Hajiyev.
+Three days after the Eurovision victory, a court in Azeri city of Ganja has handed down a 2-year prison sentence to a young activist Bakhtiyar Hajiyev.

 Jabbar Savalanli, a 19-year old student from Sumgayit is also imprisoned for his political activities - but on fake drug charges – for two and half years.